ShahdIhab/-Shahd-Ihab-Mohamed-Lab4/README.md

 ## Naive Bayes classifiers
-are a collection of classification algorithms based on Bayes’ Theorem.
+Naive Bayes classifiers are a collection of classification algorithms based on Bayes’ Theorem.
 It is not a single algorithm but a family of algorithms where all of them share a common principle, i.e. every pair of features being classified is independent of each other.

 ## Libraries that is used
 import pandas as pd